Suppression Of Evidence

 - Attenuation - if the connection between the illegal search and the evidence is sufficiently weak, the evidence may be considered untainted.

-If you have been the victim of an illegal search and seizure and have questions about evidence suppression, you should immediately contact a Search and Seizure Attorney at the Bogan Law Firm, an experienced trial attorney with experience getting evidence suppressed.
+If you have been the victim of an illegal search and seizure and have questions about evidence suppression, you should immediately contact a Search and Seizure Attorney at The Bogan Law Firm, A Professional Corporation, an experienced trial attorney with experience getting evidence suppressed.

-Other Common Motions Argued By The Bogan Law Firm
+Other Common Motions Argued By The Bogan Law Firm, A Professional Corporation

 - Speedy Trial (Due Process and Penal Code 1382)